csshen/travelog/_posts/2018-09-14-luxembourg.md

 <p class="post-image-caption">"Dat ass" in Luxembourgish translates to "this/that is" in English.<br>The title of this post is <i>This is Luxembourg</i> in Luxembourgish.</p>

-While that is hilarious, all jokes aside, Luxembourg is a small, lovely country that covered with green hills and low mountains.
+While that is hilarious, all jokes aside, Luxembourg is a small, charming country that covered with green hills and low mountains.
 The capital, Luxembourg (City), is home to a ton of medieval architecture has everything from fortresses to arch bridges.
+We had a great time aimlessly wandering the old city, stopping by the National Museum of History and Art, Place d'Armes, and even stumbling across some ancient Roman ruins.

 {% include img1.html path="/assets/images/img-0034.jpg" caption="BCEE Building (Luxembourg State Savings Bank)" %}
 {% include img1.html path="/assets/images/img-0036.jpg" caption="Adolphe Bridge" %}